My own Investigation

 By 2018, I had lost all confidence in any Australian authorities, particularly the AFP, and I certainly had no confidence in the Mozambique authorities to obtain justice for the family.
 In October 2018, two years after my daughter Elly’s death, I decided to travel to Mozambique myself to see where Elly had died and to retrace her steps.
 I hoped that, even after two years, I might uncover solid evidence.
 I had no idea what to expect, but the locals were friendly, generally viewing visitors from other countries as wealthy and approachable.

-DFAT had already provided this photograph to the Police Coronial Support Unit (PCSU) in 2016.
-I raised this during my oral submissions to Mr Cain, making it clear that the coroner’s team had clear possession of this critical image evidence from the beginning.
+DFAT had already provided this photograph to the Police Coronial Support Unit (PCSU) in 2016 and sent it to the VIFM laboratory.
+As I have mentioned I raised this during my oral submissions to Mr Cain, attempting to make it clear that the coroner’s team had clear possession of this critical clear image of vital evidence from the beginning.
 However, in 2018, Mr King Taylor, the coroner’s assistant, confirmed that the photograph had simply been filed away and not shared or properly examined at the time.
 Importantly, both the AFP and the Mozambique Chief Inspector also had possession of this critical clear version of the crime scene photograph taken by the fisherman telling the truth in 2016 but did not disclose this vital evidence in any official reports.

 This clear crime scene photograph was one of the most important pieces of evidence I obtained during my first trip.
 Despite this, it was not acted on or disclosed by Australian or Mozambique authorities until I uncovered it myself in October 2018.